 But, yes, the scenery was as beautiful as the April weather.
 Driving across the Sunshine Skyway Bridge at sunset was especially beautiful…

-My friend, Chris, recommended Anna Maria Island, so we finally tried it on the day before we left.
+Chris recommended Anna Maria Island, so we finally tried it on the day before we left.
 We regretted not trying it sooner, because it turned out to be exactly what we were looking for.
 It was perfect.
 I saw that clear, turquoise water, and then it was all over for me–I was swimming in the ocean like a piece of shark food.